Notification Settings

 If the Immediate option is selected, DNS Check will email you a notification immediately after a DNS record changes state between passing and failing.

-If the Hourly digest or Daily digest option is selected, then emails will be batched, so that you'll receive no more than one email about DNS record change(s) per hour, or day, respectively.
-For example, if 10 DNS records change state between these emailed digests, DNS Check will list all 10 DNS record state changes in the same email.
+If the Hourly digest or Daily digest option is selected, then emails are batched so that you'll receive no more than one email about DNS record changes per hour or day, respectively.
+For example, if 10 DNS records change state between these digests, DNS Check will list all 10 state changes in a single email.

 Notifications are emailed to the email address in your account's profile.